-This plugin loads secrets from 1Password Connect as environment variables into the Jenkins pipeline.
+This plugin loads secrets from a 1Password Connect server or 1Password Service Account as environment variables into the Jenkins CI/CD pipeline.
 The loaded secrets can only be accessed witin the scope of the plugin.

 Read more on the 1Password Developer Portal.